harlan-zw/nuxt-delay-hydration/README.md

   <summary><b>Why delay hydration?</b></summary>
 <br>

-Delaying hydration is a technique hint to Google that our scripts are required for our app to function.
+Delaying hydration is a technique to hint to Google that our scripts are not required for our app to function.

-Delaying hydration improves your Google Lighthouse score by reducing your "Blocking Time" metric.
+By delaying hydration we improve the Google Lighthouse score by reducing your "Blocking Time" metric.

 Previously you may have used [vue-lazy-hydration](https://github.com/maoberlehner/vue-lazy-hydration) which works well.
-However, it is just a more verbose way of providing hints to Google, like we're doing with this module, just with more steps.
+However, it is just a more verbose way of providing hints to Google, like we're doing with this module.

 </details>